The Body as a Gateway to Peace

 About Caverly Morgan

-After eight years as a Zen monk, Caverly Morgan discovered something unexpected: nothing was missing.
-The freedom she'd been searching for was already here.
+After eight years as a silent Zen monk, Caverly Morgan discovered something through direct experience: the freedom she’d been seeking was already here.

-Named one of 2025's powerful women of the mindfulness movement, Caverly is a teacher of awakening, nonprofit founder, speaker, and author who blends the original spirit of Zen with a modern nondual and relational approach.
+Featured in the New York Times and named one of 2025's powerful women of the mindfulness movement, Caverly is a teacher of awakening, two-time author, nonprofit founder and speaker who blends the original spirit of Zen with a modern nondual and relational approach.

 Caverly supports others in remembering our true nature—not through more techniques or self-improvement strategies, but through presence, inquiry, and togetherness.